Join our Women’s Health Plan Lived Experience Group

 The ALLIANCE is working with the Scottish Government to implement the Women's Health Plan with women at the centre

-The Health and Social Care Alliance Scotland (the ALLIANCE) is recruiting new members for our Lived Experience Group that is supporting the Scottish Government’s Women’s Health Plan (WHP) (this link will take you away from our website) and innovation across women’s health.
+The Health and Social Care Alliance Scotland (the ALLIANCE) is recruiting new members for our Lived Experience Group that is supporting the Scottish Government’s Women’s Health Plan (WHP) and innovation across women’s health.
 The WHP aims to improve women’s health inequalities by raising awareness around women’s health, and improving access to health care.

 The WHP Lived Experience Group, hosted by the ALLIANCE, provides opportunity for members to share their experience to influence chance, stay updated on progress of the WHP, and learn about current priorities and innovation in women’s health in Scotland.

-The Group brings together lived experience and third sector representatives from across Scotland, and meets mostly virtually via Zoom.
+The Group brings together lived experience and third sector representatives from across Scotland, and meets mostly virtually via Zoom, although sometimes we meet in-person.
 The Group meets at quarterly intervals, with opportunities for members to participate on an ad hoc basis in external meetings, consultations and focus groups.

 We are always looking for new members who have an interest and experience in women’s health and are passionate about progress in this area.